Lyapunov-like Conditions of Forward Invariance and Boundedness for a Class of Unstable Systems: Introduction

-We consider a class of systems which can be viewed as a generalization of (\ref{eq:problem:1})--(\ref{eq:example:4}).
-We chose this class of systems for its relevance in applications ranging from nonlinear regulation in control to the problems of modelling decision-making in neural systems.
+The main idea behind the development of these results can briefly be summarized as follows.
 Since we are interested in the solutions that are not necessarily stable in the sense of Lyapunov we abandon the concept of neighborhoods from standard Lyapunov analysis \cite{Lyapunov:1892}, \cite{Zubov:1964}.
-For a given invariant set $\mathcal{S}$ of a system, instead of searching for a fundamental base of positively invariant neighborhoods of $\mathcal{S}$, we study existence of an associated with $\mathcal{S}$ collection of positively invariant sets.
+For a given invariant set $\mathcal{S}$ of a system, instead of searching for a fundamental base of { forward} invariant neighborhoods of $\mathcal{S}$, we study existence of a collection of { forward} invariant sets associated with $\mathcal{S}$.
 These sets are not necessarily neighborhoods, and they are not required to form a fundamental base.
 In particular, the sets are allowed to be closed, and their boundaries may have non-empty intersections with $\mathcal{S}$.

-For the chosen class of dynamical systems we formulate Lyapunov-like conditions that allow to specify the domains of positive invariance containing Lyapunov-unstable equilibria on their boundaries.
-In the classical method of Lyapunov functions the role of a Lyapunov function is to assure that an invariant set, e.g. an equilibrium, has a fundamental base of positively invariant neighborhoods.
-In our work we use an extension of this method in which a substitute of a Lyapunov function is used to demonstrate existence of a family of positively invariant sets (not necessarily neighborhoods) associated with the equilibrium.
-These results allow us to estimate the domains of initial conditions, as functions of system parameters in problems (\ref{eq:problem:1})--(\ref{eq:example:4}), that lead to bounded solutions without the need to know convergence rate of the stable part of (\ref{eq:problem:1})--(\ref{eq:example:4}).
-Parameters of these systems are not required to be known precisely, and input-output gains of the systems need not to be defined.
-Furthermore, in contrast to our previous results on the same topic \cite{SIAM_non_uniform_attractivity}, present conditions allow to specify domains of initial conditions that lead to trajectories necessarily escaping a neighborhood of the equilibria in question.
+For the chosen class of dynamical systems we formulate Lyapunov-like conditions that allow to specify forward invariant sets containing Lyapunov-unstable equilibria on their boundaries.
+In the classical method of Lyapunov functions the role of a Lyapunov function is to assure that an invariant set, e.g. an equilibrium, has a fundamental base of { forward} invariant neighborhoods.
+In our work we use an extension of this method in which a substitute of a Lyapunov function is used to demonstrate existence of a family of { forward} invariant sets (not necessarily neighborhoods) associated with the equilibrium.